fcarran/DevResources/README.md

 Apps available from the Mac App Store can be searched for using `mas search <appname>` Fonts can be searched for in a similar manner, `brew search <font>`

+Adding in `tap "buo/cask-upgrade"` will update all of your apps.

+Then to upgrade them, `brew cu`